nn-dmt/swamp_ergo/white-paper.md

 ### NFTs, decentralization & WEB 3.0

+There are many technologies in the blockchain space which lend themselves to industry by means of inherent immutability and traceability.
+This is beginning to be utilized almost everywhere in industry behind the scenes where manufacturers are testing private blockchains, blockchain supply chain networks, blockchain doc control systems, etc.

+We have been searching for a solution to integrate ‘our world’ with the blockchain space for some time, but until recently the high gas fees and barriers to entry have been an impeding factor for many 'regular businesses'.

+This is where Ergo comes into play.

 ## Market Gaps

 ### Rights / royalties management in the NFT space

-Is limited to basic resale condition royalties or management of rights and royalties on specific layer two platforms.
+Royalties are limited to basic resale condition royalties or management of rights and royalties on specific layer two platforms.
 Once you mint an NFT, there is the option to set the 'royalty' percentage, which is just the % amount of the resale value the original maker expects to be paid upon resale of the work.
 Compared to current media licensing rights abilities this is fairly primitive.

 ### Collaborative works and royalty based assets on layer 1

 There is no present solution native to layer 1 which allows for collaborative works between multiple artists, or multiple works from the same artist in one pack.
 Full albums of works can be multiple files, and include both audio and visual art - indicating that in its present state, the music NFT requires a layer two solution to organize album-based NFT music content.
-This is not an optimal solution in our eyes as it adds layers of complexity to the process of distribution and royalties.
+This is not an optimal solution in our eyes as it adds layers of complexity to the process of distribution and royalties management.

 ### Little or none P2P music/media distribution systems

-WIP
+Generally if you say the terms P2P and Music in the same sentence, it would be referring to piracy.
+There are smaller players in the space who are exploring P2P based streaming solutions, but most have proven extremely difficult because of DRM licensing & DMCA.

+To make a truly P2P system work for music, there needs to be incentivization on both ends (music and listener).

 ### Who owns the music?
-Surprise, it's not the person who made it or the person who buys it - it's the music publisher (often the label or rights management group)
+When you buy music, do you own it?
+You might have the physical disc in your hands, but do you really own the music?
+The answer is a resounding NO from the rights management organizations, who maintain that whoever submits the tracks to the rights organizations owns the music.

+In most cases, the owners of the music end up being the record labels or publishing platforms, not the musicians or the fans.

+We think there is a way to change this, using DeFi to connect the musicians directly with their fans to create systems of value.

 ### Lack of a proper Audio/Music NFT market

-WIP
+The audio NFT industry is presently limited to existing AuctionHouse platforms who focus on artwork listing auctions in a style similar to eBay.

+There is no real well designed or developed solution which exists primarily for audio/music/stem content, so that is where our first focus is for developing tools in the NFT space.

 ## Product Vision